L0veBirbsAREReal/EmailContactListToolNoSPAM/README.md

 alice@gmail.com OR bob@outlook.com OR claire@protonmail.com OR Danny@Yahoo.co.uk (into gm@il > ⚙️ > See all settings > Filters and Block Addresses)

 Which is pain full in itself.
-But for this imple tool....
+But for this simple tool....

 Step 1 - Extract your google contacts as a *.CSV file https://contacts.google.com/u/0/?hl=en (up arrow)

-Step 2 - Open Liber office spreadsheet and open/import the downloaded "contacts.csv", find the email coulomb(s) highlight to copy to a new textfile "copypasta.txt" and paste.
+Step 2 - Open Liber office spreadsheet and open/import the downloaded "contacts.csv", find the email coulomb(s) highlight to copy to a new text file "copypasta.txt" and paste.
 Repeat if there is multiple coulombs.

 	Save text file as C:\Users\User\Desktop\CopyPasta.txt

 Step 3 - Use tool WordLIstDepulication.ps1 available in my github (https://github.com/L0veBirbsAREReal/WordListPlaylistDeDuplication) This will remove duplicates and clean up the list for the next step.
 It will save output as a *.stignore file,
 	just rename and move it back to C:\Users\User\Downloads\CleanedUpEmails.txt for step 4 	below.

 Step 4 - Run the tool be spoken of which this repository is all about.. ie RUN "Em@ilContactListTool2.ps1"